 7. What do you know about ASAN?
-Take a look at our website .
-If you need easy-to-read formats, you can find them in the "Easy Read" section of this page .
+Take a look at our website.
+If you need easy-to-read formats, you can find them in the "Easy Read" section of this page.

 Do any of our issues, resources or campaigns look interesting to you?
 Which ones?
+What do you like?
 What do you want to know more about?

 8. What advocacy goals do you have to make your campus a better place for autistic and other disabled students?

 9. What's your plan to achieve those goals?
 Give as much detail as you can.

-What do you want to learn that would help you achieve your advocacy goals?
-How would share what you learn with other self-advocates at your school?
+10. What do you want to learn that would help you achieve your advocacy goals?
+How would you share what you learn with other self-advocates at your school?

 If this application is hard for you to understand or fill out for any reason, please let us know and we can help you.
-Email Haley Outlaw at houtlaw@autisticadvocacy if you need help, or if you want to answer the application questions over the phone or Skype instead of writing them.
+Email Meredith Bartley at mbartley@autisticadvocacy if you need help, or if you want to answer the application questions over the phone or Skype instead of writing them.